mnordsletten/includeos.github.io/_posts/2017-03-21-includeos-on-google-compute-engine.markdown

 ---
 Starting with IncludeOS version 0.10, you can run IncludeOS services in the cloud using [Google Compute Engine (GCE)](https://cloud.google.com/compute/) in addition to the already existing OpenStack support.
 In this blog post, I will first go through the process using GCE's web-based user interface.
 Then I will show how to perform the same operations using the [Google Cloud SDK](https://cloud.google.com/sdk/) command line tools.
 Finally we will look at a simple shell script that lets you effortlessly upload and run IncludeOS services in Compute Engine.

-In this blog post, I'll use the `demo_service` from the IncludeOS `examples` folder, and I'll assume that you have already successfully [downloaded IncludeOS](https://github.com/hioa-cs/IncludeOS), set up the development environement and know how to build and run IncludeOS services.
+In this blog post, I'll use the `demo_service` from the IncludeOS `examples` folder, and I'll assume that you have already successfully [downloaded IncludeOS](https://github.com/hioa-cs/IncludeOS), set up the development environment and know how to build and run IncludeOS services.
 I will also assume that you have signed up for the [Google Cloud Platform](https://cloud.google.com) service.

 ## Preparing the image